SAMIP is about innovation. Innovation in how media is used to find and tell stories, and innovation in developing new and sustainable business models.

 The program promotes innovation in the sector, funds the development of public interest digital publications with a focus on young audiences, and drive transformation and foster new and diverse voices.

-SAMIP has accepted applications from existing independent media companies, a non-profit organizations, and start-ups less than a year old.
+SAMIP currently hosts a cohort of 19 organizations, having selected existing independent media companies, non-profit organizations, as well as new ventures that are less than a year old.

-The program has sought out organizations that are mission-driven and are passionate about trying new approaches to local news and information.
+We sought out mission-driven companies and organizations passionate about trying new approaches to local news and information.

-SAMIP has also accepted applications from individuals and organizations with non-traditional journalism and media backgrounds, particularly from the areas of technology, design and business.
+We have also encouraged applicants with non-traditional journalism and media backgrounds, particularly from the areas of technology, design and business.